 Thursday, Feb.
 21 from 5-7 p.m. at Northland Cathedral, 101 NW 99th St.

 Background and Process of the Bike KC Plan Rewrite

-The City Planning & Development Department’s Long Range Planning and Preservation staff is currently working to rewrite the Bike KC plan along with multiple city departments, partner organizations and community members.
+The City Planning & Development Department’s Long Range Planning and Preservation staff is finalizing a rewrite of the Bike KC plan along with multiple city departments, partner organizations and community members.
 The rewrite is in response to the 2016 Bike KC Performance Audit released by the City Auditor’s Office in December, 2016.
 The purpose of this planning process is to establish a clear vision for bicycling in Kansas City, set specific goals and strategies, prioritize projects or project areas for the future, and to address funding and programmatic elements.
 The 2016 audit made 13 recommendations that the rewritten plan must address.
 They can be found on page 22 of the audit.

+Email Joseph Blankenship to request a #kcbikeplan presentation at your next neighborhood, business, or community meeting.
 Sign up for public outreach meeting notices on your phone through AlertKC.
 Prefer email alerts?
 Sign up to get City Planning and Development Department notices sent to your email at kcmo.gov/subscribe

 Bicycle Network Demand Analysis – Report prepared by BikeWalkKC